-Refer to the Table 1 for the server or partition where you want to install drives.
+See the Table 1 on page 2 for the system or partition or the enclosure or expansion unit where you want to install drives.

 Attention: Before installing SSD into your system, you must ensure that you have all the prerequisite updates for both the SSD and the adapters.